 That requires a focused scalability strategy so your team doesn’t get buried in affiliate management minutiae.
 In getting ready for Affiliate Summit, here are some key operational strategies e-commerce companies should use to develop their own affiliate programs.

 Establish performance tracking

 Sounds obvious, but it’s crucial to have a performance tracking framework in place.
-Affiliates need to feel confident in your numbers, and how theyre paid is driven from their performance data.
+Affiliates need to feel confident in their numbers, and how they’re paid is driven by their performance data.
 There are excellent, proven solutions in the market including Cake, Hitpath, and LinkTrust.
 These solutions simplify the performance management side of the business.
-Each has specific fit depending on your needs.
+Each has a specific fit depending on your needs.

 Bring on SEO/content-savvy affiliates in your space